 6. Copyright in Deliverables

-6.1 Copyright in Deliverables remains the property of the Translation Provider until payment of the agreed fee in full, at which point copyright passes to the Client.
+6.1 Unless otherwise agreed, copyright in Deliverables remains the property of the Provider until payment of the agreed fee in full, at which point copyright passes to the Client.

 7. Right of Integrity

 7.1 All Deliverables are subject to the Providerís right of integrity.
-If a Deliverable is in any way amended or altered without written permission from the Provider, the Provider will not be liable for amendments made or their consequences in any way whatsoever.
-This right of integrity may be specifically waived by the Provider in writing if requested.
+If a Deliverable is amended or altered in any way without written agreement from the Provider, the Provider cannot be liable in any way whatsoever for the amendments made or their consequences.

 8. Confidentiality and Safe-keeping of the Clientís Documents